Wednesday, August 31, 2011

 “Without initiation, one should not recite the Vedas, except while offering oblations to the forefathers.
 Until one is not qualified in the Vedas, he is on the same level as a sudra.”
 Manu, 2.172

-Nowadays, however, the jativadis insist that they are brahmanas even if they have not even read a single mantra in life!
+Nowadays, however, jativadis insist that they are brahmanas even if they have not even read a single mantra in life!

-Thus, as we have seen above, the caste system based on birth is against the scriptures, against reasoning, against common sense, and against humanity, and so being it cannot be professed by others than demons and madmen.
+Thus, as we have seen above, the caste system based on birth is against the scriptures, against reasoning, against common sense, and against humanity, and so being, it cannot be professed by others than demons and madmen.
 What follows is a compilation of verses quoted in the book “Brahmana and Vaisnava” by Srila Bhaktisiddhanta Sarasvati.

 asuddhah sudra-kalpa hi brahmanah kali-sambhavah